Download RECA’s Are You Financially Ready Poster for at-a-glance information.

 How stable is your income and employment?

 Seasonal or contract workers may have more difficulty qualifying for a mortgage.
-Lenders often want to see stable employment, though there are mortgage products available for those who are self-employed or have less stable income.
+Lenders often want to see stable employment, though there are mortgage products available for those who are self-employed or have a less stable income.
 Mortgage brokers can help you find an appropriate mortgage product.

 How much does owning a home cost?